HALtheWise/git-just/README.md

         and it shall be referred to as `branch`
 - `add` and `commit` shall no longer be two separate operations.
 There shall only be one set of uncommited files, and they shall be the version in your filesystem.
+    - Partial commits are good for repository cleanliness, and should be encouraged even without a staging area
+    - During an in-process failing merge is one exception to this rule.
 - Editing history that has not been pushed should be easy (amending, squashing, etc.) but editing history that has already been pushed shall always make you feel bad.
 - If your project lives on Github, Gitlab, or another common host, we should take advantage of that.